 Typically, shoulder season can offer the best mix between daylight hours, weather, and tourist crowds.
 But I personally would recommend traveling very late spring to very early summer or very late summer into very early fall if you’re going to travel during shoulder season.
 Basically, try to catch that cut over between spring and summer or summer and fall.

 I traveled in mid April.
-There were a handful of days with decent weather but other days were down right cold.
+There were a handful of days with decent weather but other days were down right cold (especially those days where it rained).
 Additionally, some sights still had limited hours and activities like cruising Stockholm’s archipelago weren’t really an option.
 It’s for this reason that I recommend traveling later than mid April.

 A street in the Haga district